Security

 API keys (programmatic access)

-Scanner, CLI, and MCP server authenticate via API keys (arc_...).
-Keys are stored as SHA-256 hashes — the hub never stores plaintext.
-Each key is org-scoped.
+The Claude Code plugin and bundled MCP server authenticate via API keys (arc_...).
+Keys are stored as SHA-256 hashes — we never keep the plaintext.
+Each key is scoped to one org.

 Input sanitization